unahouExosite/docs/exositeready/gwe/getting_started.md

 # Getting Started

-This section is provided to help you quickly download Gateway Engine, install it onto your gateway and start using it as quickly and easily as possible.
-Once you've completed this section you will have a Gateway Engine installed and running on a gateway.
+This section is provided to help you quickly download ExositeReady™ Gateway Engine (GWE), install it onto your gateway, and start using it as quickly and easily as possible.
+Once you have completed this section you will have GWE installed and running on a gateway.
 If you encounter any issues, please contact the dedicated GWE support team at [gwesupport@exosite.com](mailto:gwesupport@exosite.com).

 ## Minimum Requirements

-Before beginning, you should first verify that your gateway has the minimum requirements for running Gateway Engine.
+Before beginning, you should first verify that your gateway has the minimum requirements for running GWE.

 * Linux OS
 * Python 2.7.9+